 If a School District / Customer would like a PVS teacher to attend an IEP or 504 meeting, they can request attendance using this Special Populations Request form.
 A Special Populations Representative will be present at IEP/504 meetings when teachers are asked to participate.
+Teachers will be prepared to contribute to the discussion.
+PVS teachers should be early in the meeting agenda to provide input and be excused to return to their teaching responsibilities.
 The Special Populations Representative attending will remain answering any general questions for up to 45 minutes.
-Participation in IEP and 504 meetings will be logged by the PVS Representative after the meeting ends.
+Participation in IEP and 504 meetings will be logged immediately by the PVS teacher after the meeting ends.